citation-style-language/documentation/specification.rst

 -  "capitalize-first": capitalizes the first character of the first word, if the word is lowercase
 -  "capitalize-all": capitalizes the first character of every lowercase word
--  "sentence": renders text in sentence case
+-  "sentence": renders text in sentence case (deprecated; do not use)
 -  "title": renders text in title case

 Sentence Case Conversion